atakaragoz/atakaragoz.github.io/src/pages/about.md

 heroImage: "/Lab_website_headshot.jpg"
 ---

-I'll help transform your bio from an academic-focused narrative to one more suitable for industry roles.
-Here's a revised version:

 # Professional Bio

 I was born in the outskirts of Istanbul, Turkey and moved to Texas at age 6.
 This early cross-cultural experience sparked my interest in cognitive processes and adaptive learning—themes that continue to influence my professional journey.